 Scenario Two: Private label will dominate sales

 In the U.S. private label sales are well below those of Europe and other markets such as Canada.
 Retailers are realizing sales growth and greater margin will can only be achieved through their private label programs.
 The current grocery and mass merchant market dynamics have retailers competing for ever shrinking margins while the additional revenue gained from national branded product manufacturers listing fees and in-store marketing dollars is being taped out.
 We will see private labels also evolving beyond conventional commodities into food service, meal replacement programs and added-value online and offline platforms that will drive both retailer brand stickiness and greater sales growth amongst mobile savvy millennials.
-Packaging graphics and designs will go through major changes from more sophisticated graphics to unique bottle shapes and printing technologies, all examples of how national brands have marketed themselves.
+Packaging graphics and designs will go through major changes from more sophisticated graphics to Brother compatible labels and printing technologies, all examples of how national brands have marketed themselves.
+Read this case study to see how modern designs could energize a private label.

 Scenario Three: Hollowing of the middle class